ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/syntax.md

 ## Kind annotations on variables

-Type variables come in two flavors in OxCaml: rigid and unifiable.
+Type variables come in two flavors in OCaml: rigid and unifiable.
 Rigid type variables are explicitly bound before a `.`, as in `let f : 'a 'b. ... = ...` or `val f : 'a 'b. ...` or `type t = { f : 'a 'b. ... }`.
 All other type variables are unifiable, including those in type declarations.